zsrobinson/trivia/README.md

 ## What I Could Improve

-- A stopwatch in the corner of the screen to let players know how long they have spend on a question
 - More options to customize the game
 - A win state, right now it just goes on forever
 - Support for multiple trivia databases